What is it?

 YSEALI Seeds for the Future is a small grants competition for young leaders in Southeast Asia.
 The competition provides funding for the region’s most promising young leaders to carry out projects that improve their communities, countries and the region.
 Projects cover one of the four YSEALI themes: Civic Engagement, Economic Growth, Education, and Sustainable Development.

-2019 YSEALI Seeds for the Future Grants competition
+2020 YSEALI Seeds for the Future Grants Competition

-The 2019 YSEALI Seeds for the Future Grants competition is now closed.
+The 2020 YSEALI Seeds for the Future Grants competition is open!
+Deadline is October 31, 2019.

 For more info go to ysealiseeds.org